 My son, Peter was six months old and we could not live on only on my wife’s paycheck alone.

 I was furious, disappointed, and determined to find the best job as fast as I could.
 As I was cleaning my garage for a few days to get my frustration out I was preparing a battle plan.
-I have sent out dozens of resumes and in a few weeks, I have received several favorable responses.
+I have sent out dozens of resumes and in a few weeks, I have received several favourable responses.
 Two of those responses were from the World Trade Centers and I was super excited to land a job and work in such a prestigious location.
 That was going to be my revenge.
 Land a top-notch job, working in New York in the World Trade Centers.
 I have set up two interviews on the same date, one at 2 PM another at 4 PM.
 I knew for certain that I would land one of those jobs.
 I was going to show those cheating, lying bastards that took my job, my retirement savings, and my dignity; I will show them who the man is.

 7.30 AM Wednesday, March 22, 2001

 I have just finished showering and put shaving cream on my face when the phone rang.
-I wiped off some of the shaving cream from the right side of my face and picked up the phone.
+I wiped off some of the shaving creams from the right side of my face and picked up the phone.
 It was from Steve.

 “Listen, there is a Job opening here in Mahwah, it would be perfect for you.
 They are looking for a Microsoft Office instructor.”
 Steve sounded genuinely excited about the opportunity.